blinksocks/blinksocks/docs/config/README.md

 module.exports = {

   // local hostname or ip address
-  //
-  // @note
-  //   1.
-For client, act as a Socks5/Socks4/HTTP server.
+  // For client, act as a Socks5/Socks4/HTTP server.
-  //   2.
-For server, act as a blinksocks server.
+  // For server, act as a blinksocks server.
   host: "localhost",

   // local port to be listen on